canonical/ubuntu-for-developers-docs/docs/howto/java-use.md

 # How to develop using Java on Ubuntu

-This article provides guidance on basic use of the Java toolchain for development on Ubuntu.
-It shows how to create a 'hello world' program and explains how to build projects using `gradle` or `maven`.
+This article guides the basic use of the Java toolchain for development on Ubuntu.
+It shows how to create a 'hello world' program and explains how to build projects using `Gradle` or `maven`.

 [`javac` is the actual compiler](https://docs.oracle.com/en/java/javase/21/docs/specs/man/javac.html) but usually Java projects are built using a build system. [`gradle`](https://gradle.org/) and [`maven`](https://maven.apache.org/) are popular tools for building Java projects.